Pladl incest and murders

-On April 12, 2018, 43-year-old Steven Walter Pladl murdered his biological daughter, 20-year-old Katie Rose Fusco Pladl, with whom he had been engaged in an incestuous relationship, and her adoptive father, 56-year-old Anthony Charles Fusco, in New Milford, Connecticut.
-The day prior, Steven had murdered his and Katie's seven-month-old son, Bennett Kieron Pladl by smothering him in Knightdale, North Carolina.
-Bennett was also Steven’s grandson and Katie’s brother.
-Following an hours-long search by Dutchess County police, Steven Pladl died by suicide in Dover, New York.
+On April 12, 2018, 43-year-old Steven Walter Pladl murdered his biological daughter, 20-year-old Katie Rose Fusco Pladl, with whom he had been engaged in an incestuous relationship, and killed her adoptive father, 56-year-old Anthony Charles Fusco in New Milford, Connecticut.
+The day prior, Steven had murdered his daughter Katie's seven-month-old son, Bennett Kieron Pladl, by smothering him in Knightdale, North Carolina.
+Following hours of search conducted by the Dutchess County Sheriff's office, Steven Pladl died by suicide in Dover, New York.

-The case received widespread attention due to the incest between Steven Pladl and Katie Fusco, which had been extensively covered the preceding months, as well as the mishandling of the incest trial leading up to the killings, which had ignored Steven's history of abuse and failed to properly restrict Steven's access to Katie and their son Bennett.
+The news gained widespread attention for the incestuous relationship between Steven Pladl and Katie Fusco, which had been extensively covered in the preceding months, as well as the mishandling of the incest trial leading up to the killings, which had ignored Steven's history of abuse and failed to properly restrict Steven's access to Katie and their son Bennett.